diogogomesaraujo/frost-sig/README.md

-# thresh
+# thresh-sig

-`thresh` is a threshold signature library that implements both Schnorr Threshold and Shamir Secret Sharing.
+`thresh-sig` is a threshold signature library that implements both Schnorr Threshold and Shamir Secret Sharing.

 ## Features